yusuffGoodie/clean-test-course/README.md

         ./manage.py runserver

+    > **Note:** If you're running Python 3.13 or higher you'll get `ModuleNotFoundError: No module named 'cgi'`.
+Use `pip install legacy-cgi` to install a community-based version of the `cgi` module.
+That should get you up and running.

-6. Verify the server is running by accessing the following API's.
+7. Verify the server is running by accessing the following API's.

     - http://127.0.0.1:8000/api/food/